Garcia (band)

-Garcia was a German Eurodance project formed in 1996.
+Garcia is a German Eurodance project formed in 1996.
 They released six singles, two of which reached the top 20 in Germany and charted in Austria and Switzerland.

-Band History
+Band history

 Antonio Berardi was radio musician at the beginning of his career and owned a home studio.
 The guitarist, drummer and trumpeter initiated the Garcia project in the mid-1990s, which in 1996 had a surprise in the German, Austrian and Swiss charts with Vámonos.
-Co-hosts were Frank Müller, who was also a member of C-Block, and Michael Eisele.
+Co-hosts were Frank Müller, who was also a member of band C-Block, and Michael Eisele.
+The group's producer was Alex Christensen, creator of, among others, the well-known group U96.